animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 $\mathrm{I_i}(\mathrm{I}_I^n(\mathrm{I_j})) = \mathrm{I_i}(\mathrm{I}_I^n(\mathrm{I_j}))$

-They are not substitutable in the domain of the function that defines their equivalence.
+$\mathrm{I_i} are not substitutable in the domain of the function that defines their equivalence.

 **Uniqueness:** Each observer, at any one observation, can only observe one set of defined qualia, disambiguated, uniquely: